 More about my practice and me...

 My name is Rory Jack Cleator (he/they/iel).
-I'm a queer speech-language pathologist (S-LP) providing virtual services (i.e., online, telepractice) in the areas of functional and organic voice disorders and gender-affirming voice training.
+I'm a queer speech-language pathologist (S-LP) providing virtual services (i.e., online, telepractice) in the areas of functional and organic voice disorders, gender-affirming voice training, and fluency (stuttering/cluttering).
 Currently, I'm licensed to provide services in Québec and the Northwest Territories.
 I maintain a speech-language pathology license with the Ordres des Orthophonistes et Audiologistes du Québec (OOAQ).
 I am also a member of Speech-Language and Audiology Canada (SAC) and the Association of Northwest Territorial Speech-Language Pathologists and Audiologists (ANTSLPA).

 I received my bachelor honours degree in linguistics and psychology, with a concentration in speech and language at the University of Victoria.
 My thesis research focused on voice/acoustics and the construction of gender in the queer community, and as a result, I grew a deep understanding of the connection between voice and identity.
 I attended the University of Toronto (U of T) Speech-Language Pathology program where I received a Masters of Health Sciences.
 At U of T, I received the Tavistock Trust For Aphasia Student Prize for my work in adult community rehabilitation during my clinical placement at the Aphasia Institute in Toronto, as well as the Dr. Margaret L. Stoicheff Graduate Award in Speech-Language Pathology.